 Arlington69 has come up with yet another alleged piece of evidence with relation to momentum.
-In his latest post, he looks into the idea that the game invokes deliberate changes in the passing accuracy.
-Does the game invoke changes to your passing accuracy?
-We checked the facts.
+In his latest post, he claims to have evidence supporting the idea that the game invokes deliberate changes in the passing accuracy.
+We checked it out.

 “If your team struggles to pass and keep possession in first half around 90% of the time the second half will show great improvement.”